craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Knuckle Dusters are *light* and *stashable*.
 Once per rest, you may use the weapon's special ability; **Pummel**.

 #### Simple Club
-Simple Clubs are sturdy shafts of simple and straight forward design that are easily crafted and wielded.
+Simple Clubs are sturdy, simple, and straight shafts of material that are easily crafted and wielded.

 Simple Clubs deal 1d4 bludgeoning damage.
 Simple Clubs are *quick* and *light*.
 Once per rest, you may use this weapon's special ability; **Cross-lock Grab**.